pcianelli/DailyDose/resources/design-document.md

 ```

 ###Notes - inorder to to populate the medication model fully, the activity calls on the medication dao to get the medName, and med Info, and also calls the notification dao to get the set of notifications and query the notifications table based on the customerId and medName to get all the notifications for that medName.
 The MedicationModel is used for the health chart.
+The notifications will be loaded from the gsi anytime you click on the home page which has the notification banner.

 ## 6.2. _Get All Medications Endpoint_